morington/taskorbit/README.md

 # Sending messages

-You can send messages to stream using the pub method:
+You can send messages to a thread using the pub method.
+Generate a unique UUID for each message to handle each shuffle:

 ```python
 # Data messages for tasks: